namanh987/ed-edd-eddy/README.md

 The backend is built with **FastAPI**, **SQLAlchemy** n **SQLite** for local development, using **Google Gemini** to generate AI responses with real-time streaming.
 The **Next.js** frontend provides a personalized n conversational learning experience.

 This project is dedicated to my English-speaking friend n tutor **Edward** (no offense to Cres n Manas), who inspired both the project's idea n it's name.

+---

+*Ed, Edd n Eddy™ & © Cartoon Network.
+Fan-made educational app.
+Not affiliated with or endorsed by Cartoon Network.*